 Pre-conditions:

-The ED CCD must contain the information needed to satisfy the user defined preferences that would go in the User Defined Summary Section.
+The ED CCD must contain the information needed to satisfy the user defined preferences that would go in the User Defined Summary Section View.

 Main Flow:

-The content consumer provides the ability to check the CCD for the needed information based on the user defined preference.
+The Content Consumer provides the ability to check the CCD generated by the ED for the needed information based on the Content Consumer user defined preference.
 The user defined preference includes encounters of ED visit type and encounter dates within the past six months.
-The user preference also includes medication information that is associated with the applicable ED encounters.
+The user preference also includes medication information that is associated with the applicable ED encounters found in the ED CCD.

 Post Conditions:

-A User Defined Summary Section is generated containing a list of ED visits in the last six months.
+A User Defined Summary Section View is generated containing a list of ED visits in the last six months.
 Each encounter has the medications prescribed/administered during the encounter.

 X.4.2.2 Use Case #2: Care Plan Summary Section